atasavlak/MiniGameCase/README.md

-# Undoco Games -> Mini Game Case – Unity Project
+# Mini Game Case – Unity Project

 ## Overview
 This project is a Unity-based mini game case developed to demonstrate clean gameplay flow, basic player mechanics, UI management, and a simple quiz system.